 Although some of these cases were people who were admitted to the hospital with a pressure sore as the primary reason for admission or as a co-existing condition, there are also “secondary” pressure sores that may have resulted from the hospital stay itself.
 In fact 90% of the pressure sore hospital stays were patients admitted for other treatment.

 In comparison to all other conditions treated at a hospital, pressure sores are more likely to result in admission to a long-term facility, such as a nursing home.
 They are also more likely to have fatal results.
 Patients admitted in to a nursing home with a pressure sore have a 50% morality rate at the end of one year, versus 27% in those without pressure sores.

 A case of Illinois medical malpractice?

-Rosenfeld Injury Lawyers has represented families and individuals in Illinois medical malpractice cases following the development of a pressure sore during a hospitalization.
+Rosenfeld Injury Lawyers LLC has represented families and individuals in Illinois medical malpractice cases following the development of a pressure sore during a hospitalization.
 Working with some of the leading doctors and nurses in the field of pressure sore treatment and prevention, our Chicago medical malpractice attorneys can evaluate your case and aggressively prosecute the case when necessary.